Case study: Cunard

 I ran a series of weekly workshops with the Cunard digital team to finalise the structure and create a plan for implementing the changes.

-Week 1 - Rework the structure based on the outputs of the tree test and re-test with the new proposal
+Week 1 - Rework the structure based on the outputs of the tree test, and re-test with the new proposal

 Week 4 - Identify net new vs re-used content

-Week 5 - Prioritise the templates for implementation and create a migration plan to move the existing content and create new assets and copy
+Week 5 - Prioritise the templates for implementation and create a migration plan to move the existing content, and create new assets and copy

 As this was a content exercise, we were limited to re-using existing CMS components rather than creating new ones.
-However we did capture a wish-list of new components that would help implement our proposals if development resources could be found
+However we did capture a wish-list of new modules that would help implement our proposals if development resources could be found